So What IS Happening for Winter Ski Season 2021-2022?

 Will there be good snow?

 Ah the all important question, how good will the snow be this winter?
-Of course, it's not an exact science, especially this early, but according to the meteorologists what we know so far is that the gulf stream is weakening and there's another La Nina for the second year in a row.
+Of course, it's not an exact science, especially pre-season, but according to the meteorologists what we know so far is that the gulf stream is weakening and/or heading north and there's another La Nina for the second year in a row.
 Check out our Snow Forecast for Winter 2021-2022 ...